mathewgomas-alfred/mathewgomas.io/user_manual/getting_started/starting_krita.rst

 |toolfreehandbrush| icon from the toolbox and activate the brush tool.

 Of course, you'd want to use different brushes.
-On your right, there's a docker named Brush Presets (or on top, press :kbd:`F6` to find this one) with all these cute squares with pens and crayons.
+On your right, there's a docker named Brush Presets (or on top, press the :kbd:`F6` key to find this one) with all these cute squares with pens and crayons.

 If you want to tweak the presets, check the Brush Editor in the toolbar.
-You can also access the Brush Editor with :kbd:`F5`.
+You can also access the Brush Editor with the :kbd:`F5` key.

 .. image:: /images/dockers/Krita_Brush_Preset_Docker.png